slyons777/mycode/README.md

-Learning about Python.
+Currently learning about Python!
 This is a group of exercises completed over a span of two weeks as a part of Amazon's Apprenticeship training program via TLG.

 Fun facts about Python:
 Python was developed a hobby project by Guido Van Rossum in December 1989, while he was looking for a hobby project to keep him occupied in the week